starfederation/datastar/site/static/md/examples/form_data.md

 ## Explanation

-Setting the `contentType` option to `form` tells the `@sse()` action to look for the closest form, perform validation on it, and send all form elements within it to the backend.
+Setting the `contentType` option to `form` tells the `@get()` action to look for the closest form, perform validation on it, and send all form elements within it to the backend.
 A `selector` option can be provided to specify a form element.
 No signals are sent to the backend in this type of request.

 ```html
 <form>